 On 6 March 2026, the Monetary Authority of Singapore (MAS) issued its consultation paper on the Updated Guidelines on Operational Risk Management (updated ORMG).
 MAS ORMG Singapore introduces clearer expectations for…

-Authorised vs Recognised CIS Singapore is an important distinction for fund managers seeking to offer Collective Investment Schemes (CIS) to investors in Singapore.
-Understanding the regulatory requirements imposed by the…
+Authorised vs Recognised CIS is an important distinction for fund managers offering Collective Investment Schemes (CIS) in Singapore.
+Fund managers must understand MAS requirements.
+This helps determine whether MAS should…

 The Monetary Authority of Singapore’s (MAS) “the Information Paper” on representative recruitment and onboarding serves as a significant signal to the industry.
 Based on a thematic review between 2024 and…